micpot/mill/README.md

 # mill
 I've created this website for practice.

-I've used just HTML and CSS.
+It was made some time ago.
+I've uploaded it here to have an overview on my progress in getting more and more coding/developing skills ;)

+I consider it as one of first stones in my avenue for programming.

+**Technologies used: HTML & CSS**
 This website is also RWD friendly ;)

+<a href="https://micpot.github.io/mill/">Mill website preview</a>